cakephp/docs/en/plugins.rst

     }

     // within your Plugin controllers:
-    var $components = array('Example');
+    var $components = array('Plugin.Example');

-To reference the Component from outside the plugin requires the plugin name to be referenced.
+Make sure to always prefix the component name with the plugin it resides in.
 ::

     var $components = array('PluginName.Example');